Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: Conclusion

 \section{Conclusion}

-In this paper, we use an SFT model without new sources to predict the polar fields one year into the future.
+In this paper, we use an SFT model without a source term in the flux transport equation to forecast the polar fields one year ahead.
 To better reproduce the observed polar fields, we apply a meridional flow obtained by optimizing the simulated polar fields to match the HMI observations.
 This flow successfully reproduces the magnetic butterfly diagram, axial dipole strengths, and, in particular, the polar fields from 2020 to 2025.
 Predictions using this flow also accurately hindcast the observed polar fields at latitudes $60^{\circ}-75^{\circ}$ and $60^{\circ}-90^{\circ}$ during 2023--2024.
+These results demonstrate the feasibility of short-term polar-field prediction that does not rely on future AR emergence, and highlight the clear advantage of the optimized meridional-flow profile in reproducing and predicting polar-field evolution.

 The prediction for October 2025 to October 2026 shows a gradual strengthening of the southern polar field, while the northern polar field undergoes a sharp decline until March 2026.
 This decline is driven by a pre-existing positive magnetic surge, which is probably caused by some ARs with abnormal polarity.
 Although uncertainties in the transport parameters may slightly affect the migration of this surge relative to observations, the decline itself is unavoidable because the surge originates from earlier ARs and is only weakly affected by ARs emerging during the prediction interval.
 As a result, observations around March 2026 are expected to show an unusually weak northern polar field, even as cycle 25 enters its declining phase.
 Compared with previous cycles, the mean polar field of cycle 25 is the weakest at a similar phase.
 This raises concerns about the polar-field strength at the upcoming solar minimum and the amplitude of cycle 26, although the polar fields could quickly strengthen in the following years.